mastercomfig/mastercomfig/docs/customization/modules.md

 ## Hardware usage levels

-Each module comes listed with its usage intensity of the related feature, for both CPU (processor) and GPU (graphics card), ranging through none, low, medium, and high.
+Each module comes listed with its usage intensity of the related feature for both CPU (processor) and GPU (graphics card), ranging from none, low, medium, and high.

-This will give you a rough idea about which settings you can balance for your specific setup, and which settings adjustments can provide the highest impact.
+These estimates will give you a rough idea about which settings you can balance for your specific setup and which settings adjustments can provide the highest impact.
-These usage levels are merely a relative estimate, and not a precise indicator of the performance impact.
+These usage levels are merely a relative estimate, not a precise indicator of the performance impact.

 ## Check Module Level Selection

-You can check what module level you have selected for a module by entering `module_level` into console.
+You can check what module level you have selected for a module by entering `module_level` into the console.
 For example, `textures_level` will output:

 ```c
 textures=high